commitsto/commits.to/README.md

 Beeminder (plus the embarrassment of having your reliability percentage drop when a deadline passes) should suffice to make sure you remember to do that.

-This is moot for now while we work on the URL-as-UI version.
+Again, this is moot for now while we work on the URL-as-UI version.

 ## For Later: Security and Privacy